usnistgov/xslt3-functions/README.md

 - `.github` - for Github CI/CD
 - `common` - holds common `bash` scripting - utilities for reuse
-- `support` - contains submodules, dynamic resources and libraries (or scripts for downloading them), also [XSpec support in development](support/xspec-dev/),
+- `lib` - contains submodules, dynamic resources and libraries (or scripts for downloading them)

 ## Running and building on applications